Backup to Object Storage

 - Considerations and Limitations

-You can back up Veeam Agent computer data to an external cloud storage in the following ways:
+You can back up Veeam Agent computer data to object storage in the following ways:

 - Directly to object storage.
 In this case, Veeam Agent connects to an object storage account and creates a backup repository in this storage.